BUR073/CVAnalyser/README.md

 #### Separation of UI and logic

 While the implementation of `Login` and `Register` is already a step away from the initial plan, I have also created two other classes
 `LoginAuth` and `RegisterAuth`.
-This separates the UI loggging in and registering from the actual logic that makes it work.
+This separates the UI logging in and registering from the actual logic that makes it work.
 I have done this to make it easier to read and easier to maintain.
 By separating the UI and logic, you make files smaller.
 This makes it easier to read as you have to scroll around less, it also makes it simpler to find bugs.
-Also, it allows for reuse of logic, which I haven't done in this project but in the future there may be a scenario where that is useful.
+Also, it allows for reuse of logic, which I haven't done in this project, but in the future there may be a scenario where that is useful.
 I have also done this to `JobDescripton`.
 ## Installation

 To install and run CVAnalyser, follow these steps: